-Extension of Credit Could Become a Contribution
+Extension of Credit Can Count as a Contribution

 Be careful of a loan automatically becoming a "contribution" under OMC §3.12.090(D).
 It is not unusual for candidates to spend more money than they raise before the election.
 Candidates often hold fundraisers after the election to pay consultants, printers, caterers and others who provided them with campaign services.